shaloo/web3-user-personas/docs/personas/persona-14-regulation-navigator.md

     * *Institutional Trust and Legitimacy:* Positioning the Web3 project for accelerated growth by being "audit-ready" and appealing to institutional partners and traditional financial markets, cost optimization via automated compliance
     * *Avoiding Fines, Legal Action:* Highly motivated to avoid catastrophic enforcement actions by staying prepared for the tangible threat of severe penalties, asset seizures, and criminal liability for non-compliance
     * *Sustainable, Innovative, Legal Business Model:* Driven by the strategic need to build innovative tech and work on projects with a long-term future, compliance as a strategy, compliance as a competitive advantage through compliant innovation
-    * *Pioneering Solutions in Ethical/Legal Spheres:* Motivated by the intellectual challenge of reconciling conflicting regulatory requirements (e.g., balancing data protection vs. transparency) in an emerging, complex technological space
+    * *Pioneering Solutions in Ethical/Legal Spheres:* Motivated by the intellectual challenge of reconciling conflicting regulatory requirements (for example, balancing data protection vs. transparency) in an emerging, complex technological space

 </div>